modeldatarcn/modeldatarcn.github.io/index.md

 researchers and centers describe their model data in consistent terms so that proper decisions are made regarding preservation and retention.

 Additional project background information can be found on the [Project Outreach Page](outreach/outreach.md).
+If you are interested in recieving updates about project activities and invitations to join future workshops, please contact Doug Schuster (schuster@ucar.edu) to join the project mailing list.

 ## [Workshop Information](#workshop-information)
 * Workshop Locations and Dates